There are enough things to do in Buenos Aires to keep you busy for weeks on end!

 Pick up some unique souvenirs and watch the street performers as you lounge on the grass.

-Visit all of the nearby Recoleta sights: the cemetery, the Floralis Generica flower statue (stop to appreciate the view of the Law School from the pedestrian bridge as you go), and the posh Parisian-like mansions on Avenida Alvear.
+While here, visit all of the nearby Recoleta sights: the cemetery, the Floralis Generica flower statue, the law school, the Fine Arts Museum (Bellas Artes) and the posh Parisian-like mansions on Avenida Alvear.

 6. Shop in the Sunday San Telmo Market

-San Telmo is my favorite neighborhood in Buenos Aires and it really comes to life on Sundays.
+San Telmo is my favorite neighborhood for Buenos Aires sightseeing and it really comes to life on Sundays.

 From here make your way slowly down Defensa into the market.